abhipandey0205/Lane-Detection/README.md

 # Lane-Detection
-his project is based on detecting the white lines on the roads using computer vision.
+This project is based on detecting the white lines on the roads using computer vision.